robertwenner/comics/doc/outputs.md

 ## `Comic::Out::HtmlLink`

 Generates a HTML reference ("see that other comic") from comic metadata.
-This assume you use the `Comic::Out::HtmlComicPage` module as well.
+This assumes you use the `Comic::Out::HtmlComicPage` module as well.

-This is only for linking to another of your comics; see below to  include a hyperlink to any other web site.
+This is only for linking to another of your comics; see below to  include a hyperlink to any other website.

 This module does not take any configuration.

-Actual linking is triggered by comic meta data within a `see` object.
+Actual linking is triggered by comic metadata within a `see` object.
 This is language specific (link texts vary by language), so it needs a nested language object with a link text as key and a `.svg` file as value.